speguero/wm-stat-pwr/README.md

-# i3blocks-batterieees
+# baterio

-`batterieees` is an [`i3blocks`](https://github.com/vivien/i3blocks) status indicator that reports a percentage of available battery power on your machine, based upon a single battery or a total sum of available power between all present batteries.
+`baterio` is an [`i3blocks`](https://github.com/vivien/i3blocks) status indicator that reports a percentage of available battery power on your machine, based upon a single battery or a total sum of available power between all present batteries.

 ---